-NOTE: Your care partner will be asked to keep your belongings during your surgery until you're in your hospital room.
+NOTE: Your care partner will be asked to keep your belongings during your surgery until you're in the Procedural Care Unit (PCU).
 Please leave bulky items in your car.

 NORTH ENTRANCE

 A Note About Parking

 Street parking is limited around Enloe Health Medical Center.
 However, free valet parking is available from 7 a.m. to 9 p.m. at the Main Entrance on weekdays (excluding holidays).
 Please note that valet staff members do not accept tips.
 You're also welcome to park in the Enloe Health Parking Structure, located at 130 W. Sixth Ave.